 Installment Loans

-An installment loan is a flexible personal loan that comes with adjustable loan terms and competitive interest rates.
+An installment loan is a flexible personal loan that usually has adjustable loan terms and a competitive interest rate.
 Unlike other funding options, installment loans give borrowers the financial freedom to pay off their loan early without including any balloon payments or pre-payment penalties.

 An installment loan is also unsecured, meaning borrowers do not have to put up any form of collateral in order to get approved.
 Instead, installment lenders look at credit history and other financial information.
 However, don’t be discouraged from applying for installment loans if you have a poor credit history.
 Since these loans are so flexible, loan amounts and individual payment plans are available for people with both high and low credit scores.